Dr. Glen Davies, R. Psych.

 Dr. Claire Winson-Jones, R. Psych.

-Claire Winson-Jones is a registered psychologist who specializes in the assessment and treatment of children, adolescents, young adults and their families.
+Dr. Claire Winson-Jones is a registered psychologist who specializes in the assessment and treatment of children, adolescents, young adults and their families.
 Her focus is on the rights of clients and families and their needs to take a strength-based approach to treatment.
 Psychological assessments focus on the integration of personality, cognitive abilities, and vocational interests allowing young adults to achieve their education and career aspirations.
 The diagnostic assessment also includes autism spectrum disorder (ASD) and specific learning disorders.
-Claire has worked with diverse populations including individuals diagnosed with Gender Dysphoria, individuals with a history of trauma, and individuals with high-risk behaviours.
+Dr. Claire Winson-Jones has worked with diverse populations including individuals diagnosed with Gender Dysphoria, individuals with a history of trauma, and individuals with high-risk behaviours.
 Her focus includes treatment for a variety of psychological conditions including anxiety, depression, intellectual disabilities, ASD and a variety of behavioural disorders.
 Intervention approaches are informed by both the evidence-based literature and the client’s personal characteristics to include relational therapies, cognitive behavioural therapies, mindfulness and social skill development.

-Dr. Pablee Wong
+Dr. Pablee Wong, R. Psych

 Dr. Sandy Dhani-Sall

-Dr. Raazhan Rae-Seebach, R. Psych
+Dr. Krista Johnston, R. Psych

 Dr. Krista Johnston completed her PhD in Clinical Psychology with a Developmental Specialization at Simon Fraser University.
 She completed her residency at BC Children’s Hospital, where she also conducted her doctoral research examining a group-based treatment for children with autism and anxiety.
 She also completed a one-year psychology fellowship within the Division of Neurology where she provided specialized assessment and consultation services for young people diagnosed with epilepsy.
 In addition to being an associate at ABLE, Dr. Johnston continues to work part-time at BC Children’s Hospital within the Department of Psychology.

 Dr. Johnston works with children, adolescents, adults, and families providing evidence-based assessment and treatment within a strengths-based, developmental framework.
 Although her primary therapeutic approach is Cognitive Behaviour Therapy (CBT), she has a strong behavioural background, and also integrates aspects of family-systems and attachment-based approaches.
 She has experience working with a wide variety of mental health challenges including anxiety, depression, obsessive-compulsive disorders, as well as social, attentional, emotional, learning, and behavioural challenges.
 In addition, Dr. Johnston has almost 20 years of experience working with people with autism spectrum disorder and their families.
 She is passionate about working collaboratively with clients to improve quality of life, meet personal goals, promote mental health and wellbeing, as well as proactively manage challenging behaviours.
-Dr. Johnston is in the process of registering with the BC College of Psychologists and is currently supervised by Dr. Glen Davies and several other associates.

 Dr. Ellen Ivity